State and Local Policy Database

 Freight System EfficiencyList All

-Akron does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Akron does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Ohio Edison, an investor-owned utility (IOU) and subsidiary to FirstEnergy, is the primary electric utility serving Akron.
 Dominion Energy Ohio, an IOU, is Akron’s primary gas utility.
 Under the state’s EERS, Ohio’s investor-owned utilities were required to implement energy efficiency plans and file annual reports to the commission.
 However, HB 6 (2019) terminated the state’s EERS, cutting energy efficiency and renewable energy standards and eliminating the electric energy efficiency programs for residents and businesses.
 These programs were phased out by the end of 2020.
 To learn more about the state requirements for electric and gas efficiency, please visit the Ohio page of the State Database